zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/initial-instance-localization.md

 ## Control Panel

 A virtual instance's default language and time zone can be modified using the instance's _Localization_ page.
 See [Configuring a Virtual Instance Localization](../../system-administration/virtual_instances.html) <!-- placeholder link for now--> for instructions.

+## Conclusion

+You have configured your DXP instance's default language and time zone.
+If want to explore more information on localizing DXP, including how to facilitate choosing locales, please see [Site Localization](../../site-building/06-site-settings/site_localization.html)<!-- placeholder link for now-->.

 ## Additional Information